CyberFlameGO/svnpython/Doc/library/sys.rst

    ``'c_call'``
       A C function is about to be called.
-This may be an extension function or a built-in.  *arg* is the C function object.
+This may be an extension function or a builtin.  *arg* is the C function object.

    ``'c_return'``
       A C function has returned. *arg* is ``None``.